-The TLM 193 is a large diaphragm microphone with a cardioid polar pattern.
+The Neumann TLM 193 is a large diaphragm microphone with a cardioid polar pattern.
 With this microphone Neumann continues its long tradition, and is offering high end technology at an affordable price for musicians and the home recording studio.

 The microphone uses a transformerless circuit, featuring extremely low self noise and large dynamic range.